-Check regularly that the Dyneema lines in the trampolines are not damaged, as this affects the safety of the boat as well as the lines for the Swing-Wing system.
-When the boat gets a bit older, check the stitches around the edge of the trampolines.
-We recommend re-stitching the trampolines within 5-7 years and replacing them within 10-14 years from purchase, much depending on where the boat has been sailing regarding UV.
+Check regularly that the cable in the trampolines is not damaged, as this affects the safety of the boat as well as the lines for the Swing-Wing system.
+When the boat gets a bit older, check the stitches on the trampoline.
+We recommend re-stitching the trampolines within 5-7 years and replacing them within 10-12 years from purchase.